SouthernMethodistUniversity/git/docs/_sources/sections/after.md

 - [Steven Ovadia's "Internet Connection: Markdown for Librarians and Academics"](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1006&context=lg_pubs) is a short article from _Behavioral & Social Sciences Librarian_ that details the use of markdown as a "method of divorcing content from formatting."
 - For those who want an introduction to Creative Commons, a concept introduced in our Git and GitHub introductory workshop, the [Official website for Creative Commons](https://creativecommons.org/) is a good place to start.
 They also have a [Creative Commons Wiki](https://wiki.creativecommons.org/wiki/Main_Page) which may be of interest.
 - The University of Rhode Island has created ["Open Licensing with Creative Commons: The Creative Commons Licenses"](https://uri.libguides.com/creativecommons/licenses), a good introduction to creative commons as a concept with many links to other websites.
 - J.R.
-Dingwall's open-access book [_Creative Commons: An Educator's Course Guide to Creative Commons_](https://openpress.usask.ca/creativecommons) is a good place to start for anyone interested in how the Creative Commons can empower the open education movement with "tools that help create better, more flexible and sustainable open educational resources (OER), practices, and policies," as he writes in Part V of the book, ["Creative Commons for Educators."](https://openpress.usask.ca/creativecommons/part/creative-commons-for-educators/)
+Dingwall's open-access book [_Creative Commons: An Educator's Course Guide to Creative Commons_](https://openpress.usask.ca/creativecommons) is a good place to start for anyone interested in how the Creative Commons can empower the open education movement with "tools that help create better, more flexible and sustainable open educational resources (OER), practices, and policies," as he writes in Part V of the book, ["Creative Commons for Educators."](https://openpress.usask.ca/creativecommons/part/creative-commons-for-educators/) -->

 ## Other Tutorials

-- FreeCodeCamp has an excellent introductory tutorial for how to use git on your computer, called ["An intro to Git: What it is and how to use it"](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/).
+- FreeCodeCamp has an introductory tutorial for how to use git on your computer, called ["An intro to Git: What it is and how to use it"](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/).
 - Don't miss Github's official documentation around [Getting Started with GitHub](https://help.github.com/en/github/getting-started-with-github).
 It is detailed and provides more in-depth examples of how to interact with GitHub using your command line.

 ## Projects or Challenges to Try